 If you are charged with a first offense DUI / OVI in Ohio and your goal is simply to avoid jail, you may not need an attorney with expertise in DUI / OVI.
 In the average first offense that does not involve aggravating factors, it may not be worth paying a higher fee for a more experienced DUI / OVI lawyer if your intention is to plead guilty and ask for a lenient sentence.

 If, however, you are charged with a first DUI / OVI offense and your intention is to contest the DUI / OVI, try to keep it off your permanent record, and try to avoid the secondary consequences, your chance of doing so increases significantly if you hire a skilled DUI / OVI attorney.
 The level of knowledge and experience with DUI / OVI varies greatly among attorneys.
 An attorney that is going to help you contest the DUI / OVI should have experience with DUI / OVI investigations and the DUI / OVI court process, as well as expertise in field sobriety tests, breath tests, blood tests, and urine tests.Lawyer For Contesting DUI / OVI Charges In Columbus And Central Ohio

 Our practice is focused on DUI / OVI defense, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
 For more information about our practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+You can also read what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to my clients.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.